sgorgun/uml-design-basics/README.md

 obj.Value = 1; // ?
 ```

-* Is is possible to have a property with both private get and set accessors?
+* Is it possible to have a property with both private get and set accessors?

 ```cs
 class MyClass {